How to Protect Your Fingers in MMA

 Mixed martial arts is an extreme combat sport in which athletes are permitted to use the fighting techniques of wrestling and boxing but also those of numerous martial arts such as kickboxing, judo, karate, Brazilian jiu-jitsu and many more.
 Typically MMA fighters wear gloves in the cage, but their fingers can get mangled both in training camp and in the actual fight.
 With all the explosive movements, your fingers are constantly vulnerable.
 Broken/fractured fingers, ligament tears, finger dislocations and jammed fingers are all common for professional fighters.

-Too stubborn to let a finger injury keep them away form the mat or cage, the easiest solution is to tape their fingers together or buddy tape them, creating a finger splint, and then resume training.
-We don’t suggest this because there are a few major problems with the taping option: the tape seems to always slip off and end up on the mat once you get a little sweaty.
-It also adds time to prep before training, there is always those guys before practice that spend 15 minutes meticulously taping their fingers, only for the tape to slip off.
+Too stubborn to let a finger injury keep them away form the mat or cage, the easiest solution is to tape their fingers together or buddy tape them, creating a finger splint.
+We don’t suggest this but there are a few major problems with the finger taping option: The tape seems to always slip off once you get a little sweaty.
+Taping adds time to prep before training.
 But one of the biggest issues with tape is that it limits mobility in your fingers due to the lack of its elasticity.
 This compromises the agility in the fingers and the ability to make a tight fist.

 The concept of Grappz™ originated from grapplers and fighters who sought a solution to the numerous finger injuries they suffered but without compromising performance and with better efficiency.
 After all, if we can’t change you, we might as well take steps to innovate and improve so your fingers don’t end up like your ears.

-Wearing a pair of Grappz™ is a lot less time consuming and messy than taping your fingers and they’ll never slip off.
+Wearing these innovative fight gloves is a lot less time consuming and messy than taping your fingers and they’ll never slip off.
 You get more support and coverage than tape and you retain the full mobility of your fingers.
-The 4-way stretch compression fabric has elasticity allowing your fingers to fully retract and extend while still tightly conjoining your two fingers together as a splint.
-When you’re done training throw them in the laundry alongside your rash guard to use for next practice.
+The 4-way stretch fabric has elasticity allowing your fingers to fully retract and extend while still tightly conjoining your fingers together as a splint.
+When you’re done training throw them in the laundry alongside your rashguard to use for next practice.